bhargavanaidu135/devopscode/README.md

 # devopscode
-hello this is guy who knows very well of devops practices
+hello this is a guy who knows very well of devops practices